-Lufthansa pilots will go on strike again Wednesday, the pilots' union at Germany's flagship carrier has announced.
+Lufthansa pilots will go on strike again Wednesday, the pilots' union at Germany's flag carrier has announced.
 Pilots are demanding a hefty pay hike over five years - a lot more than executives are willing to grant.

 The threatened walkout, which was announced on Monday, is meant to increase pressure on Lufthansa's management, in the context of a long-running pay dispute.